bikash-sys/ESP-NOW/README.md

 ## Features

 - Peer-to-peer communication using ESP-NOW
-- No Wi-Fi router or internet required
+- No Wi-Fi router or internet required fully offlinee
 - Low-latency wireless data transfer
 - Easy to understand and modify
 - Suitable for robot control and sensor communication